L-hub23/MY472_Assignment2_E1/README.md

 # MY472_Assignment2_E1

-This branch adds the colour functionality to the term length function.
+This branch demonstrates the new "colours" functionality of the length of terms function.